weekendfamily/foodforthepeople/_posts/blog/2017-01-19-cauliflower-mash.md

 ### Variations

-- The spring onion and back are extras and not needed for the basic mash.
+- The spring onion and bankon are extras and not needed for the basic mash.
-- Any heavy cream will do if you don't have creme fraiche at hand.
+- If you don't have creme fraiche at hand any heavy cream will do.
 I have used greek yogurt in a pinch.
-- You can can also add a dollop of butter.
+- You can also add a dollop of butter.

 #### Source